zextras/tech-doc/source/carbonio/admincli/backup.rst

    .. grid-item-card:: Configure on newly installed or uninitialized server
       :columns: 12 12 12 6

-      If there the backup has not been initialized on the server, an Administrator can configure the external storage by running
+      If the backup has not been initialized on the server, an Administrator can configure the external storage by running

       .. code:: console